 There are some medications that can help diabetics regulate blood sugar, including Acarbose, Metformin, and Linagliptin.
 However, in the first instance, lifestyle modification will be recommended to help cure prediabetes.

 Get quotes in minutes and save on the best insurance policies.Get A Quote Here

 The Best Healthcare Options to Prevent Diabetes

 Health care is expensive.
 Canada spent an estimated $253.5 billion in 2018, and as the cost of health care increases, so does the cost to you.
+In 2021, Canada spent 308 billion on healthcare, so you can see the steep increase for yourself.
 Pre-existing medical conditions, family history, and BMI are all factors that increase the cost of health care.
 These factors also increase your risk of diabetes, so you must be covered.

 Of course, as a Canadian, you are entitled to some free and subsidized health care, which is great.
 But many people opt for private healthcare and for diabetes prevention this can be very useful.
 If you're shopping around for private healthcare, it's important to choose the right package.

 Basic health insurance will usually cover health care, medical services, and prescriptions, but they tend to lack customizations.
 If you opt for a premium/guaranteed health insurance you have the bonus of a custom plan based on your needs; if you are worried about your risk of diabetes this is like gold dust.

 Private healthcare plans can cover the cost of many expenses related to diabetes such as blood tests, blood sugar monitors, specialist referrals, hospital stays, and much more!
 The most important thing to note about private health care is that it covers costs for preventative care, not just treatment for diseases.

 There are many different options available, so make sure you search for the best quotes.